hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 - By elimination, seems to me like D is the correct option with a definition issue in the answer.

   A. Probably, this question was created when **Cloud SQL wasn't fully compatible with SQL Server**.
 Even though it is now (2023), Cloud SQL is a regional resource, and the DR strategies talk about failing over from region to region, not from zone to zone - https://cloud.google.com/sql/docs/sqlserver/intro-to-cloud-sql-disaster-recovery#overview_of_the_basic_dr_process.

+- a couple of good paragraphs in the upper part of the page explains well. https://cloud.google.com/solutions/disaster-recovery-for-microsoft-sql-server -https://cloud.google.com/compute/docs/instances/sql-server/disaster-recovery-for-microsoft-sql-server?hl=en#always_on_availability_groups

 <hr />